 Two facts about happiness in the United States are puzzling.
 First, despite a variety of favorable developments, Americans haven’t, on average, gotten happier over the past four and a half decades.
 Second, despite our comparative affluence, Americans are only in the middle of the happiness pack among the world’s rich nations.
 But before exploring these puzzles, how do we measure happiness and what are its chief determinants?

 Scientists measure happiness mainly via public opinion surveys.
 People are asked questions such as:

 - “Taken all together, how would you say things are these days — would you say that you are very happy, pretty happy, or not too happy?”

 - “All things considered, how satisfied are you with your life as a whole these days?”
 Respondents are instructed to indicate their satisfaction on a scale of 0 to 10.

 Since the early 1970s, the General Social Survey (GSS) has regularly asked a representative sample of American adults the happiness question.
-Since 2008, the Gallup World Poll has asked adults in most of the world’s nations the life satisfaction question.
-And in five-year intervals since the early 1980s, the World Values Survey has asked both of these questions in a number of countries.2
+In five-year intervals since the early 1980s, the World Values Survey has asked happiness and life satisfaction questions in a number of countries.
+Since 2005, the Gallup World Poll has asked adults in most of the world’s nations the ladder question.2

 Can we trust these measures to accurately tap people’s subjective well-being?
 Yes.
 Responses tend to correlate strongly with the assessments of friends and family and with clinical assessments.
 There is no indication of desirability bias in responses.
 When the same people are asked these survey questions over time, their responses tend to be consistent, with predictable changes in the face of major life shocks such as divorce and unemployment.
 And when people are asked both the happiness question and the life satisfaction question, their answers are strongly correlated.3